jmreicha/stalker/README.md

 This is a handy feature for receiving emails when Stalker detects a new Github version.

-If you use Gmail update the `~/.stalker.json` configuration to use your Gmail credentials
+For Gmail, update the `~/.stalker.json` configuration to use your Gmail credentials.

 ```json
    "Email": {